anand-avinash/advanced_programming_2020/exercises/c++/01_intro/exercises/README.md

 ## Units of measure

 The program accepts lengths in units inch, foot and yard, and converts them to mm, cm and m.
 See `unit_convertor.cpp`.

+## Text formatter

+The program is little bit complicated as I tried to preserve all the blank lines and I was willing to use only `iostream` and `string` libraries.
+The `stdout` from the program has a `space` character at the end of every non-empty line.
+This `space` character is not considered for keeping lines under character limit, so that's fine.
+See `text_format.cpp`.